 What are the different ERP modules that are part of an integrated ERP system?

-ERP modules create a seamless flow of information tailored to both department-level and enterprise-level needs.
-Some of the types of functional ERP modules that can be integrated into one ERP system are Accounting and Financial Management, Human Resource Management and Payroll, Inventory Management, and Customer Relationship Management.
+ERP systems comprise multiple modules to create a smooth flow of information tailored to both department-level and enterprise-level needs.
+These can be individually purchased or as part of tailored packages based on organisational needs.
+Some of the functional ERP modules that can be integrated into one ERP system are:

 Originally, ERP systems were created with the purpose of seamlessly merging basic processes like planning, manufacturing, and sales with each other within an enterprise.
 More recently ERP software encompass marketing, inventory monitoring, order automation, customer service, finance, and human resources as well.
 As the span of functions covered by an ERP solution has increased, it has also led to increased communication among correlated departments.
 Every company is a synergistic entity and all the departments must collaborate amongst each other to meet the needs of the entire company.
 An integrated ERP system enables you to do just that by providing role-based access to information with linked ERP modules.